lightshiftdesigns/simply-taskful-public/help-docs.md

 ### Switching Between Modes

-- You can switch from local mode to cloud mode at any time by signing in
+- You can switch from local mode to cloud mode by creating an account and signing in
-- When you sign in, your local data will be automatically migrated to the cloud
+- When you first sign in, your local data will be automatically migrated to the cloud
-- You can exit cloud mode by signing out, but your cloud data will remain
+- **Important:** Once you create an account, you cannot switch back to local mode.
+The "Continue without Account" option will no longer appear on the login screen
-- If you sign back in later, your cloud data will be restored
+- If you sign out, you can sign back in to access your cloud data, but you cannot return to local mode
-- Local mode data and cloud data are kept separate until you sign in
+- Local mode data and cloud data are kept separate until you sign in for the first time

 ### Features by Mode